To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Validation Design

 \subsubsection{Affective content evaluation (connectedness presence and classification).}

-Affective content in marketing—such as in advertisements, product packaging, and product descriptions—plays a significant role in shaping consumer decision-making \citep{paharia_underdog_2011}.
-Evaluating affective content is therefore critical for understanding consumer behavior.
-In this study, we focus on one specific dimension of affective content: the sense of connectedness.
-We use a dataset from \citet{cheng_support_2024}, which investigates the presence and nature of connectedness in online product descriptions.
+Affective content in marketing, including advertisements, packaging, and product descriptions, shapes consumer decision-making \citep{paharia_underdog_2011}.
+We use a dataset from \citet{cheng_support_2024}, which focuses on one dimension: the sense of connectedness; specifically the presence and nature of connectedness in online product descriptions.
 The first task, connectedness presence detection, is a binary classification task where human annotators assess whether a product description conveys a sense of connectedness or not.
 The second task, connectedness classification, is conducted only when connectedness is present.
 This is a multi-label classification task where each product description may be assigned one or more of the following categories: Emotional Appeal, Storytelling, Relatable Scenarios, Empathy, and Cultural or Community Connection.